 Jeanne Achille, jeanneachille.com

 This year’s panel is stacked with a successful, professionally diverse group of women including Kathryn Minshew, CEO and Founder of The Muse; Gretchen Alarcon, Group Vice President of Human Capital Management Strategy of Oracle; Stephanie Lampkin, CEO of Blendoor; Jenny Dearborn, Executive Vice President and Chief Talent & Leadership Officer at SAP; Kelly Cartwright, Head of Recruiting Transformation of Amazon and so many more.
-A full list of panel attendees can be found here.
+A full list of panel attendees can be found on the HR Technology website.

 The event’s main focus is issues surrounding gender equality for women in the field of human resources technology, and encourage both women and men to attend for an educational, engaging experience.